 - Because of their complexity, it is more difficult to estimate losses to lifelines (utility and transportation) than buildings.

 Use of Earthquake Loss Estimates

-- Emergency managers can use Hazus-MH to develop scenarios to drive exercises and support emergency operations plans.
+- Emergency managers can use Hazus to develop scenarios to drive exercises and support emergency operations plans.